bpucker/MybMonday/README.md

 ### (24) _Mimulus_ MYB5a ###

-> **_<a href="https://twitter.com/boas_pucker/status/1419530420115365888">TWEET</a>:_** MYB5a is a key regulator of the anthocyanin biosynthesis in the genus Mimulus and contributes to the flower coloration diversity through a reaction-diffusion network #MybMonday
+> **Post:** MYB5a is a key regulator of the anthocyanin biosynthesis in the genus Mimulus and contributes to the flower coloration diversity through a reaction-diffusion network #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1419530420115365888">
 <img alt=" _Mimulus_ MYB5a (Tweet #24)" src="https://pbs.twimg.com/media/E7LPz2HXIAIXBs3?format=jpg&name=4096x4096" width="30%" height="30%">